zaritskylab/Interpretability/README.md

-# MaskInterpreter Applications for In-Silico Labeling
+# Mask Interpreter Applications for In Silico Labeling

 [Preprint (TODO)](#)